Skip to Content

 I hate finally having to cave and turn the furnace on.
 Having the heat on just really signifies winter to me, so we try to avoid it as long as possible.

 Instead, we layer up and use the fireplace as the weather dips into the 60s.
-Honestly, I sort of love the excuse to cozy up with Elle, our favorite blanket and a cup of hot chocolate and a special treat.
+Honestly, I sort of love the excuse to cozy up with the girls, our favorite blanket and a cup of crockpot hot chocolate and a special treat.

 With just a handful of ingredients and minimal effort, you can create a rich, flavorful pumpkin dessert that’s perfect for Thanksgiving or just a random Tuesday night.